jiequancui/jiequancui.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I'm currently a Research Fellow at Nanyang Technological University (NTU), working with Prof. Hanwang Zhang.

-I'm a Ph.D. candidate in The Chinese University of Hong Kong (CUHK), supervided by Prof. Jiaya Jia.
-I received my B.E. degree from the computer science department of ShanDong University in 2018.
+I obtained my Ph.D. degree in The Chinese University of Hong Kong (CUHK), supervided by Prof. Jiaya Jia and Prof. Bei Yu in 2022.
+Before that, I received my B.E. degree from the Computer Science Department of ShanDong University in 2018.